SA7VIK/SA7VIK/README.md

 ### Namaste Mitron 👋
-This enthusiast fellow is a Engineering student at JAALPUR ENGINEERING COLLEGE
+This enthusiast fellow is a Engineering student at JABALPUR ENGINEERING COLLEGE

 INFORMATION TECHNOLOGY BRANCH  2020 - 2024